wilsonmar/wilsonmar.github.io/_posts/2017-06-12-bash-windows.md

 {% include l18n.html %}
 {% include _toc.html %}

-I began looking into Microsoft's WSL (Windows Subsystem for Linux) at its first "beta" release on June 2017.
+June 2017 was the first "beta" release of Microsoft's WSL (Windows Subsystem for Linux).

-Around May 2019, Microsoft released <a target="_blank" href="https://docs.microsoft.com/en-us/windows/wsl/wsl2-about">
+Around May 2019, Microsoft released <a target="_blank" href="https://docs.microsoft.com/en-us/windows/wsl/wsl2-about">WSL2</a> (version 2).
-WSL2</a>.

 WSL is so much simpler than <a target="_blank" href="https://www.cygwin.com/">Cygwin</a>